 Getting your eyes tested once every two years is important so you can be properly checked for abnormalities.
 Our eyes don’t usually hurt when something is wrong with them, so getting them checked regularly is important for detection of any potentially harmful conditions.
 They will also tell you if you need glasses.

-Take a supplement such as ClearVision.
-ClearVision will help support the maintenance of normal vision, as well as protect cells in the eye.
-It also contains liposome technology to deliver up to 8 times more vitamins and nutrients into the body compared to traditional tablets.
+Take a supplement such as ClearVision, it contains liposome technology to deliver more vitamins and nutrients to the body compared to traditional tablets.